django-cms/django-cms/docs/user/tutorial/30-structure-content-modes.rst

 In this section we will edit the *How to find us* page to show a map, using a *plugin*.

+*************
+About plugins
+*************

+There are django CMS for all kinds of purposes, but whatever the content they place into your page the principle is the same: it allows you to publish and manage an almost infinite variety of content with a very simple interface.

+Plugins can publish:

+* a map
+* text
+* an image
+* a gallery
+* an automatic list of news or events items

+... and much, much more.

+The plugin architecture means that django CMS can be kept simple and lightweight, with the multitude of plugins being made available by other compatible applications that you can easily install if you want them.

 ***************************
 Structure and content modes
 ***************************